cricut/FishyJoes/README.md

 Install these

 ### Install Swift 5.10 (or 5.10.1):
-https://www.swift.org/install/windows/traditional/ but ignore the components listed there since you already installed the correct ones above
+https://www.swift.org/download/ click on "Older Releases" to find it

+The instructions in https://www.swift.org/install/windows/traditional/ aren't right for us since we are using Windows SDK 10.0.22000.0 and MSVC build tools 14.36.3253, plus in order to actually have the vcvarsall.bat file exist you need "Desktop development with C++" installed, but...

-The "Support Files" section is required, regardless of what the instructions say.
+The "Support Files" section is required, regardless of what the instructions say it not being required for Swift version >= 5.4.2.
 However, only the first and last modulemap files exist, but they still need to be copied over:
 * copy /Y %SDKROOT%\usr\share\ucrt.modulemap "%UniversalCRTSdkDir%\Include\%UCRTVersion%\ucrt\module.modulemap"
 * copy /Y %SDKROOT%\usr\share\winsdk.modulemap "%UniversalCRTSdkDir%\Include\%UCRTVersion%\um\module.modulemap"